 Once upon a time I mentioned a challenge I had in running a pair of tryouts for the Exeter university teams I coached.
 Specifically, I had to plan something despite not knowing how many players I would have, or how many helpers.
 I had only an hour allocated for each gender.
 That’s inclusive of introduction and warm-up (and any lingering registration stuff).
-So basically, I had to come up with a flexible warm-up activity that could account for players trickling in from getting registered.
+So basically, I needed a flexible warm-up activity that could account for players trickling in from getting registered.
 Then I had to have about 40 minutes worth of primary drills/games.

 A real coach’s dream situation, eh?

 I basically took a end-to-beginning approach in my planning.
 I wanted to end with some kind of play.
 Given my expectation of large numbers and the small amount of time, 6 v 6 was out.
 I needed something that could reasonably accommodate player counts in the 20s on a single court.
 I decided to go with two half-court Speedball games going side-by-side.
 Depending on the numbers, I could have both mini courts be doubles, both be triples, or one for each.

 Since I had access to the bigger sports hall, I really wanted to see serving and passing.
 For that I picked the 2-sided serving & passing drill.
 It’s one that allows for some flexibility in numbers involved.
 That said, however, you probably don’t want more than about 14 in the drill (6 passers, 2 targets, 6 servers).
 That meant I needed to have something on the side for excess players and to thereby have a rotation through the drill.
 That would have to be something like a pepper or defensive drill which could be done without the net in a fairly confined area.
 I decided that if I had helpers of a reasonable caliber I would have a defense station, but otherwise go with group pepper.